This post introduces a verse by verse interpretation of Chapter One of the Yoga Sūtra.

 in the spirit of open source community commons.

-For section by section, verse by verse translations or to view or download a PDF version
+For section by section, verse by verse translations or to

-go to Yoga Sūtra Mālā – Chapter One.
+download as a PDF go to Yoga Sūtra Mālā – Chapter One.